cginternals/glbinding/README.md

 </a>

-### Run-time dependencies
+## Run-time dependencies

-The only run-time dependencies of glbinding are the STL of the used compiler and an OpenGL dynamically linked library, linked with your application.
+The only run-time dependencies of glbinding are the STL of the used compiler and an OpenGL library, dynamically linked with your application.

-### Compile-time dependencies
+## Compile-time dependencies

  * CMake (2.8.12)
  * C++11-Compiler (e.g. GCC 4.7, Clang 3.3, MSVC 2013 Update 3)